-I’ve baked many Tartine-style loaves through the years, but really only a few from their third book, Tartine No. 3: Ode to Bourdon whole wheat and their oat porridge loaf.
-Both extremely good loaves and worth the little bit of extra work required, but why haven’t I made more of the several dozen, sometimes very unique, recipes?
-The answer is simply that I haven’t had the time to derail my focus on the constant improvement of my country loaf.
-Each time I get the opportunity to bake I want to do a “simple” country loaf to try and open up the crumb, get a more gelatinized interior and increase the caramelization of the outward crust.
+I’ve baked many Tartine-style loaves through the years, but only a few from their third book, Tartine No. 3: Ode to Bourdon whole wheat and their oat porridge loaf.
+Both delicious and worth the little bit of extra work required, but why haven’t I made more of these unique recipes?
+The answer is just that I haven’t had the time to derail my focus on the constant improvement of my country loaf.
+Each time I get the opportunity to bake I want to do a “simple” country loaf to try and open up the crumb, get a more gelatinized interior and increase the caramelization of the outer crust.

-I’ve never really eaten millet before so I wasn’t sure what to expect.
+I’ve never really eaten millet before, so I wasn’t sure what to expect.
 I’ve read adjectives like “nutty” and “crunchy” so how could I go wrong.
-Holding the grain in my hand it really does look like what most people call it: bird seed.
-I believe millet has actually been used as bird food for a long, long time.
-Isn’t it funny these once cheap and undesirable grains are now becoming highly desired for their health benefits and flavor?
+Holding the grain in my hand, it does look like what most people call it: birdseed.
+I believe millet has been used as bird food for a long, long time.
+Isn’t it funny these once cheap and undesirable grains are now becoming desired for their health benefits and flavor?

 Onward to baking our version of the Tartine millet porridge sourdough!